 Technical Risks

-Security is still a different and often obtuse part of CCSDS’ work and is often treated as an “outsider.”
-It is not “mainstream” CCSDS nor is it “traditional” CCSDS.
+Security is a “different” and often obtuse part of CCSDS’ work and is often treated as an “outsider.”
+It is not “mainstream” CCSDS work nor is it “traditional” CCSDS work.
 In the past, it has been met with resistance.
-This is changing and there is now general acceptance of the need for security services and interactions with other working groups are increasing.
+However there is now general acceptance of the need for security services for civilian space missions and interactions with other working groups are increasing.
 Working group resources have increased but are still not entirely adequate.

-Given different policies in various countries toward import, export and use of security technology choosing an acceptable set for adoption may be somewhat problematic.

 Management Risks

 Unavailability of resources will delay achievement of milestones.
 Fallback option would be to reschedule the milestones.